-Dr. Bobby Eberle is a conservative political analyst, writer, commentator and founder of GOPUSA.com as well as an athlete and former aerospace engineer.
+Dr. Bobby Eberle is a conservative political analyst, writer, commentator, and owner of GOPUSA.com as well as a professional race car driver and former aerospace engineer.

-Dr. Eberle has extensive writing, online publishing, and public speaking experience.
+Dr. Eberle currently hosts the 13-Minute News Hour on YouTube.
 As a recognized leader in conservative politics, he has been profiled in both USA Today (as a “powerbroker” of Internet politics) and Insight Magazine (for using the web to spread the GOP story).
-He writes extensively on conservative causes and is called upon frequently to speak on the current political climate.
 His opinion pieces have been featured in numerous publications including the Washington Times, Human Events, FoxNews.com and the Houston Chronicle.

 Dr. Eberle has appeared on FoxNews.com’s Strategy Room, MSNBC with Joe Scarborough, NBC Houston, and has been a guest on numerous radio programs including Sirius/XM Satellite Radio, Bloomberg Radio, the G. Gordon Liddy Show, Fox Radio and Dennis Miller.

 Dr. Eberle is a former nationally ranked tennis player, achieving the rank of #10 in the nation for the Men’s 30 and over division as a 40 year old.
-Dr. Eberle is now a race car driver on the Mazda Road to Indy.
-He is the three-time National Class Champion in the Pro Mazda division with the next step up being Indy Lights.
+Dr. Eberle is now a professional race car driver on the Road to Indy series.
+He is the three-time National Champion in the Pro Mazda division, Expert Class with the next step up being Indy Lights.
 Dr. Eberle volunteers extensively with the engineering students at Texas A&M University, giving them the opportunity to attend practices and races to see real engineering in action.

 Dr. Eberle received his Bachelor of Science degree in aerospace engineering from Texas A&M University, followed by M.S. and Ph.D. degrees from Rice University in Houston, Texas.